ChadAPSheridan/reset-app/README.md

 # Reset

 ## Overview
 Reset is a minimalist, Kanban-style project management tool designed for small programming teams.
-It emphasizes frictionless task management and encourages iterative progress through regular "reset moments" for sprint planning and retrospectives.
+It emphasizes regular "reset moments" for sprint planning and retrospectives, enabling teams to stay focused and ship fast.

 ## Features
+- **Lightweight Kanban Board**: Customizable lanes and dependencies visualization.
+- **Minimal Overhead**: Quick task creation and simple permissions.
 - **Fresh Start Sprints**: Clear the board at the start of each sprint and re-prioritize tasks.

-- **Lightweight Kanban Board**: Customizable lanes and dependencies visualization.
+## Planned
 - **Integrated Developer Tools**: Connect with code repositories and attach inline snippets.
-- **Reflection and Iteration**: Retro board for team reflections and progress snapshots.
+- **Reflection and Iteration**: Retro board for notes and progress snapshots.
-- **Minimal Overhead**: Quick task creation and simple permissions.

 ## Tech Stack
 - **Frontend**: React, TypeScript, CSS